 What kind of tea did you use?

 Kombucha requires real tea (camellia sinensis).
 There are a number of teas made from this plant: black, green, white, pekoe, oolong, Darjeeling, and more.

-Herbal teas derived from other plants will not nourish the kombucha scoby.
-You can combine them with real tea.
-Teas that are flavored with fruits, flowers, or oils can weaken the kombucha culture.
+While herbal teas derived from other plants will not nourish the kombucha scoby, they can be combined with black tea.
+However, avoid herbal tea combinations until your scoby is fully activated.
+Avoid teas that are flavored with fruits, flowers, or oils, as they can weaken the kombucha culture.

 What kind of sugar did you use?

 Any kind of cane sugar is acceptable for kombucha.
 White sugar produces the most reliable results with kombucha.
-Unrefined sugar or brown sugar, which contains molasses, can also be successful.
-Honey, rice syrup, agave, maple syrup, coconut sugar, etc., are not ideal for kombucha production.
+Unrefined sugar or brown sugar, which contains molasses, can also be used successfully.
+Honey, rice syrup, agave, maple syrup, and coconut sugar are not ideal for kombucha production and should be avoided.
 Artificial sweeteners (Splenda, aspartame, etc.) or non-caloric sweeteners like stevia or xylitol are absolutely useless for kombucha production.

 What kind of vinegar did you use?

 The most reliable vinegar to use in your first batch of kombucha is distilled white vinegar.
 We do not recommend using apple cider vinegar or other types of vinegar.